apache/doris/docs/en/docs/data-table/index/inverted-index.md

       - in "coarse_grained" mode, the system follows the maximization principle, performing accurate and comprehensive tokenization.
       - default mode is "fine_grained".
     - "support_phrase" is utilized to specify if the index requires support for phrase mode.
-      - "yes" indicates that support is needed.
+      - "true" indicates that support is needed.
-      - "no" indicates that support is not needed.
+      - "false" indicates that support is not needed.
+      - default mode is "false".
   - COMMENT is optional

 ```sql